 - Live But Delayed

-- Narrative Profanity Filter (mostly used in written media, but can also be used on television shows or movies if a narrator is used or if the TV show or movie loves breaking the fourth wall.
+- Narrative Profanity Filter: Mostly used in written media, but can also be used on television shows or movies if a narrator is used or if the TV show or movie loves breaking the fourth wall.

 - Nobody Can Die